Supporting Healthy Smiles from the Start

 Will my child get a checkup or treatment at the first visit?

-At the first visit, most children will receive a gentle checkup rather than any treatment unless a concern is found.
-The appointment is focused on making your child feel safe while introducing them to the dental setting in a relaxed way.
+At the first visit, most children will receive an initial checkup rather than any treatment unless a concern is found.
+The appointment is focused on introducing your child to the dental setting at their own pace.
 Here’s what usually happens during the visit:

-If something urgent is found, like early decay or injury, the dentist will explain the next steps clearly and calmly.- Time to build comfort:
+If something urgent is found, such as early decay or an injury, the dentist will explain the next steps clearly and calmly. - Time to build comfort:

-The visit also gives your child time to look around, sit in the chair, and feel more at ease.
+The visit also gives your child time to look around, sit in the chair, and become familiar with the environment.

 When should children start brushing their teeth?